Upsolver/dbt-upsolver/README.md

 | SQL materialized views | supported | materializedview |

 ## SQL connections
 Connections are used to provide Upsolver with the proper credentials to bring your data into SQLake as well as to write out your transformed data to various services.
-More details on ["Upsolver SQLake connections"](https://docs.upsolver.com/sqlake/sql-command-reference/sql-connections)
+More details on ["Upsolver SQL connections"](https://docs.upsolver.com/sqlake/sql-command-reference/sql-connections)
 As a dbt model connection is a model with materialized='connection'
 ```sql
 {{ config(